DAOD 5044-4, Family Violence

 Surgeon General

-• providing professional guidance to CMP on family violence;
+• providing professional guidance to CMP on the medical aspects of family violence.

 Director Military Careers Administration

-• conducting administrative reviews of recommendations made by COs on a CAF member involved in family violence where a breach of counselling and probation has occurred, or where family violence may result in a recommendation for release of the CAF member (see DAOD 5019-2, Administrative Review); and
+• conducting administrative reviews of recommendations made by COs on a CAF member alleged to have committed family violence where a breach of counselling and probation has occurred, or where family violence may result in a recommendation for release of the CAF member (see DAOD 5019-2, Administrative Review).

 • providing assistance to COs in addressing the issue of family violence by: